uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/round.rst

       :class: sectiontitle

-   The round(a) functioncomputes a valuerounded to the nearest integerfor each vector element.
+   The round(a) function computes a value rounded to the nearest integer for each vector element.
 Input elements that are halfway between two consecutive integers are always rounded away from zero regardless of the rounding mode.